demisto/content-docs/content-repo/extra-docs/articles/Forensics_Content.md

 description: Article listing all Cortex XSOAR content that is currently available to support forensic analysis and investigations.

 ---
-This page lists all Cortex XSOAR content that is currently available to support forensic analysis and investigations.
+This page aggregates Cortex XSOAR content that is currently available to support forensic analysis and investigations.

 ## Endpoint Response/Analysis/Triage Packs
 Currently compatible with the [Malware Investigation and Response](https://xsoar.pan.dev/docs/reference/packs/malware-investigation-and-response) pack: